CRM SaaS Industry Trends

 According to CRM analyst Liz Herbert of Forrester Research, "In a year in which on-premise CRM sales remained flat, hosted sales applications compounded their already high growth."
 In the below diagram, analyst firm IDC predicts these trends will continue through at least 2009.

-An IDC study shows worldwide spending on SaaS reached $4.2 billion in 2004, a 39 percent increase over 2003.
+An IDC study that started by looking at retail big data examples shows worldwide spending on SaaS reached $4.2 billion in 2004, a 39 percent increase over 2003.
 That growth will continue over the next five years and reach $10.7 billion in 2009.
 Buyers from small and medium-sized businesses and divisions of larger companies are leading the charge as the most frequent SaaS adapters, according to Erin Traudt, SaaS research analyst at IDC.

 In a more focused study by AMI Partners which reviewed only U.S. SMBs, author and AMI vice president of SMB insights and business solutions Laurie McCabe says SaaS demand will grow at a 40 percent CAGR over the next four years.